-Mandatory Retirement Minimum Annuity A police officer who is required to withdraw from service due to attainment of mandatory retirement age who has less than 20 years of service credit may elect to receive an annuity equal to 30% of average salary for the first 10 years of service, plus 2% of average salary for each completed year of service in excess of 10, to a maximum of 48% of average salary.
+Mandatory Retirement Minimum Annuity

+A police officer who is required to withdraw from service due to attainment of mandatory retirement age who has less than 20 years of service credit may elect to receive an annuity equal to 30% of average salary for the first 10 years of service, plus 2% of average salary for each completed year of service in excess of 10, to a maximum of 48% of average salary.
 This benefit qualifies for post retirement increases.

+Post-Retirement Increase

-Post-Retirement Increase A retiree born before January 1, 1955, with at least 20 years of service, receives an increase of 3% of the original annuity, starting on the first of the month following the first anniversary of his retirement or the first of the month following attainment of age 55, whichever is later, and shall not be subject to a 30% maximum increase.
+A retiree born before January 1, 1955, with at least 20 years of service or receiving a mandatory retirement minimum annuity, receives an increase of 3% of the original annuity, starting on the first of the month following the first anniversary of his retirement or the first of the month following attainment of age 55, whichever is later, and shall not be subject to a 30% maximum increase.
 For retirees born after January 1, 1955, automatic increases are 1.5% of the original annuity, commencing at age 60, or the first anniversary of retirement, if later, to a maximum of 30%.
-Minimum Annuity The benefit of any retiree who retired from the service before January 1, 1986, at age 50 or over with at least 20 years of service, or due to termination of disability is not less than \$1,050 per month.
-Reversionary Annuity A member, prior to retirement, may elect to reduce his own annuity, and provide a reversionary annuity, to begin upon the officer's death, for the officer's spouse.